How Do You Masturbate?

 Sex also really shouldn't be scary.
 I understand why it can be, or how it can seem that way, but it just doesn't have to be.
 You get to keep yourself emotionally and physically safe with masturbation (including just not doing it if you don't want to or don't feel right about it): you have all the control there.
 And if and when it comes time for you to have a sexual partner, you get to take the time with that person before sex starts, and as you gradually start some sexual activities, to be sure they are a partner who cares for you, and who is responsive to you when you communicate what does and doesn't feel good.

 While some sexual activities can hurt sometimes, that shouldn't happen often.
 Sure, now and then we might do something that was feeling good, but then shift something and have it not feel so good.
 That shouldn't be a big deal, because a brief moment of discomfort isn't a big deal.
 If that happens, we just shift back to find what did feel pleasurable and doesn't feel painful.
-Too, particularly with intercourse or other vaginal entry, some women may still have a partial hymen, or what we now call the corona.
-If a partial corona is present, the process of it being worn away some more (it erodes on its own over time, but penetrative sex is one of the things that is part of that process) can create pain or discomfort.
+Too, particularly with intercourse or other vaginal entry, some people may still have a partial hymen, or what we now call the corona.
+If a partial corona is present, the process of it being worn away some more (it erodes on its own over time, but vaginal sex is one of the things that is part of that process) can create pain or discomfort.
 But for someone going gradually with vaginal entry -- not all at one time, but over time -- using lubricant as needed (the corona is a thin, stretchy membrane, so when it's lubricated, it's less of an issue), and who has a conscientious and patient partner, if there is discomfort or pain, it should NOT be anything horrendous.
 For more on the corona, see: My Corona: The Anatomy Formerly Known As the Hymen and the Myths That Surround It.

-The most common reasons women experience pain with sex, though, are things like a person not being sexually aroused before that sex, someone feeling rushed, stressed, fearful or pressured, or partners being overeager, too rough, or inattentive to what their partners need.
+The most common reasons people experience pain with sex, though, are things like a person not being sexually aroused before that sex, someone feeling rushed, stressed, fearful or pressured, or partners being overeager, too rough, or inattentive to what their partners need.
 You don't have all the control with that since there is another person involved, but you do still have a good deal of it, because you get to choose that person and only say yes to sex with them when you have a pretty good idea that they're someone who is going to care about seeking out your pleasure and avoiding pain.

 For more on concerns with pain in terms of vaginal intercourse, take a look at: From OW! to WOW!
 Demystifying Painful Intercourse.